josephdadams/TallyArbiter/readme.md

 * Roland Smart Tally
 * Open Sound Control (OSC)

+When you add a source and the connection to the tally source (video switcher, software, etc.) is successfully made, the source will be green.
+If there is an error, the source will be red.
+Look at the logs for more error information.

 ### TSL 3.1 UDP/TCP
 Your switcher that uses this protocol must be configured to send the data to Tally Arbiter.